renatodev0/renatodev0/README.md

 <p>

-- 👨🏻‍💻 Full Stack Developer with over 4 years experience in several languages and frameworks
+- 👨🏻‍💻 Full Stack Developer with over 4 years experience in different languages and frameworks

 - 🏀🎶💻 Passionate about sports, music and technology.